Church Hospitality Ministry: How to Welcome & Engage Visitors

 Welcome Ministry

 Welcome ministries are the front line.
-Their mission is to show love and concern for members and visitors entering and exiting the church.
+Their mission is to demonstrate love and concern for members and visitors as they enter and exit the church.
 These ministries can also move beyond the church building.

-Having volunteers ensures the church parking lot is clean, safe, and congregants can get in and out quickly.
-They direct traffic and let people know when a lot is full and where to find additional parking.
+Volunteers ensure the church parking lot is clean and safe, allowing congregants to enter and exit quickly.
+They direct traffic and let people know when the lot is full and where to find additional parking.

 For large campuses, the ministry has mobile carts to transport members to the building, if needed.

 We touched on greeters earlier.
 These people open the doors for members and welcome them to church.
-They also have teams in the lobby to answer questions and direct members into the sanctuary or other areas like the nursery.
+They also have teams in the lobby to answer questions and direct members to the sanctuary or other areas, such as the nursery.
+Church greeter best practices enhance the church environment.

 Communications

-They also work with the church hospitality ministry to ensure welcome messaging is on point for visitors to the church campus.
+They also work with the church hospitality ministry to ensure welcome messaging is on point for church visitors.
 If you’ve been to a large campus, you’ve seen banners directing visitors to the welcome center, youth service, nursery, etc.

 The hospitality ministry will also have church announcements regarding upcoming events and invite members to join a ministry.